josie-welsh/QGIS-LongProfileModel-Plugin/README.md

 # QGIS-LongProfileModel-Plugin
-Code for a QGIS plugin that takes lsdtopotools-network-tool outputs and creates long profile and modeled long profiles.
+This QGIS plugin takes outputs from lsdtt-network-tool and creates long profile and modeled historic long profile figures.
+This tool can be used to quickly create high quality figures directly in QGIS, streamlining the data visualization process.

+Another functionality of this tool is that it can be used to model historic long profiles pre-base-level fall.
+If multiple long profiles from rivers with the same base level, then a paleo-base-level can be found.

 ## How to Use the Tool
 ### Download the Plugin
 1. Download the plugin from this github repository.
 Once it has downloaded exctract the zip file and copy the folder labeled **long_profile_modeler**.
-We will be pasting this folder in a specific location in step 4.
+You will be pasting this folder in a specific location in step 4.

 2. Open a QGIS window

 3. In the **Menu Toolbar**, click on **Settings**.
 Within the **Settings** menu, hover over user profiles to expand the options, then select **Open Active Profile Folder**.
 This pulls up the location where QGIS looks for information.

-4. Within the file explorer window that was opened in the previous step and open the **python** folder and within the python folder open the **plugins** folder.
-This folder contains all of your downloaded QGIS plugins, so this is where we would like to add our plugin folder.
+4. Within the file explorer window that was opened in the previous step, open the **python** folder, then open the **plugins** folder.
+This folder contains all of your downloaded QGIS plugins, so this is where you should add your plugin folder.
 Paste the **long_profile_modeler** file that was copied in step 1 here.

 5. Restart QGIS.
-Now that we have added our folder to the plugins folder, we need to restart QGIS in order for it to recognize the changes we have made.
+Now that you have added the **long_profile_modeler** folder to the plugins folder, you need to restart QGIS in order for it to recognize the changes that were made.

-6. Now that QGIS has been restarted, we can finalize the installation of the plugin.
+6. Now that QGIS has been restarted, you can finalize the installation of the plugin.
 In the **Menu Toolbar**, click on **Plugins**, then click on **Manage and Install Plugins...** from the sub-menu.
 7. Search for **Long Profile Modeler** in the **All** tab and the plugin should show up.
 Click on the plugin in the list, then click **Install Plugin** to install it.
-Before closing the window, make sure that on the list of plugins, the checkbox next to the desired plugin it is checked.
+Before closing the window, make sure that on the list of plugins, the checkbox next to **Long Profile Modeler** it is checked.

 Now the plugin is installed and ready to be used!

 ### Preliminary Steps
 1. Create a dataset for a single basin using LSDTopoTools.
-For detailed instructions on this step, see here.
+For detailed instructions on this step, see part 1 in the guide [here](https://github.com/pjMitchell490/qgis_lsdtt_network_tool).
+Additional information about how to use LSDTopoTools can be found [here](https://lsdtopotools.github.io/LSDTT_documentation/).

 2. Use the LSDTT Network Tool to create the preliminary datasets needed to run the long profile model plugin.
-FOr detailed instructions on this step, see here.
+For detailed instructions on this step, see part 2 [here](https://github.com/pjMitchell490/qgis_lsdtt_network_tool).

 Once these steps are complete, you can start using the Long Profile Modeler.